Massachusetts Labor Laws: Wages, Overtime, Breaks & Employee Rights

 Meals and Breaks

-According to Massachusetts labor laws, all employers are bound legally to not require employees to ever work more than six hours in a calendar day without providing them a half hour break.
+According to Massachusetts labor laws, all employers are legally bound not to require employees to work more than six hours in a calendar day without providing them a half-hour break.

 The break period, or lunch period, may be unpaid, especially if employees are free and clear from all duties, and are free to leave the workplace during their break.